Timeline

 March 20, 1945 The 100th /442nd RCT, minus the 522nd Field Artillery Battalion, leaves to join the African-American 92nd Infantry Division.

 April 5 – 6 1945 100th/442nd RCT makes a surprise attack on Nazi mountainside positions in Italy, breaking through the German Gothic Line in one day.
-The regiment receives the Presidential Unit Citation.
+The regiment, including the 100th Battalion, is awarded the Presidential Unit Citation.

 April 6 – 30, 1945 100th/442nd RCT drives the enemy up the Italian coast to Genoa and Turin.